feedhenry-raincatcher/raincatcher-core/cloud/datasync/example/README.md

 ## Requirements

-`MONGO_CONNECTION_URL` environment variable needs to point to mongodb instance By default using: mongodb://127.0.0.1:27017/sync
+`MONGO_CONNECTION_URL` environment variable that points to a mongodb instance.
+By default using: mongodb://127.0.0.1:27017/sync

-`REDIS_PORT` and `REDIS_HOST` environment variables that to point to running redis instance By default using: 127.0.0.1 and 6379
+`REDIS_HOST` and `REDIS_PORT` environment variables that points to a running redis instance.
+By default using: 127.0.0.1 and 6379